Big Pigeon in Southwest Iowa

 • 4th Marine Raider Bn.; KIA 20 Jul 1943 Bairoko, Kula Gulf area of New Georgia, Solomon Is.

-• Notes: Posthumous Distinguished Service Cross.
+• Military Note: posthumous Distinguished Service Cross.

 † Macalister, Bruce Richard, SN 0-444,938, US Army, Douglas Co., NE